josgar14/CMD-TERMINAL-GIT-SHELL/README.md

   * F7 // see the history of commands.
   * mkdir *name of the folder* // this command creates a new folder with the name you provide.
   * curl *url* // to make an http request.
+  * pwd // tells you where you are, print work directory.
+  * cd ~ // navigates to the home directory.

 # git